The FTP Process

 - A counselling service

-The Buddies themselves will benefit from:
+Buddies benefit from:

 - training for the role

-- adapted skills to take back to the workplace
+- a chance to give something back and adapted skills to take back to the workplace.

 Buddy Scheme